syncfusion-content/angularjs-docs/angularjs/Schedule/how-to.md

 using System.Configuration;
 using System.Data;
 using System.Data.SqlClient;
-using Microsoft.Office.Interop.Outlook; // required Microsoft DLL
+using Microsoft.Office.Interop.Outlook; // required Microsoft Assembly
 using System.Web.Script.Serialization;
 using System.Web.UI;
 using System.Web.UI.WebControls;